cider-ci/cider-ci_documentation-source/source/project-configuration/advanced.md

   {: .language-yaml}

-[^map-order]: The general downside is that maps, unlike arrays, don't guarantee a stable order (which is irrelevant for our usecase).
+[^map-order]: The general downside is that maps, unlike arrays, don't guarantee a stable order (which is irrelevant for our use case).

 ## Including Files
 {: #including-files}